Experience Lasting Relief from Cataracts

 What Does the Cataract and IOL Consultation Involve?

 The consultation lasts approximately three hours and during this time, the team at Kelly Eye Center will perform a series of measurements to better understand your eye and determine what type of IOL might be best for you based on your visual and lifestyle goals.
 After your eyes are fully dilated, Dr. Kelly will conduct a comprehensive ophthalmic exam and go over the risks and benefits of cataract surgery, as well as, all options available to meet your visual needs.
 Finally, if you are ready to proceed, you will have the opportunity to meet with our surgical coordinator to schedule your surgery.

 Blade-free Laser Cataract Surgery

 Kelly Eye Center cataract surgeons in Raleigh, NC, go beyond traditional cataract surgery methods and are proud to offer the latest, most innovative eye surgery technique — laser cataract...learn more

-With years of experience in traditional cataract surgery methods, Dr. Michael Kelly, the renowned cataract surgeon at Kelly Eye Center, has helped countless eye surgery patients.learn more
+With years of experience in traditional cataract surgery methods, Dr. Michael Kelly, the renowned eye doctor for cataracts at Kelly Eye Center, has helped countless eye surgery patients.learn more

 Advanced Technology Lens Implant

 Advancements in different types of Intraocular Lenses (IOLs) have resulted in lenses that can correct nearsightedness, farsightedness, and astigmatism.learn more

 Cataract Surgery Measurements and Technology